flutter/website/src/tools/devtools/inspector.md

 In order to show other widgets, a parent directory of theirs must be added to the Package Directories.

-For example:
-Imagine your project directory structure looks something like this:
+For example, if your project directory structure looks something like this:
 ```
 project_foo
   pkgs